ActiveSolution/active-lab-iac2022/labs/pulumi-typescript.md

 })
 ```

-With the KeyVault in place, you can turn your focus towards adding the KeyVault secret that the application needs.
+With the Key Vault in place, you can turn your focus towards adding the Key Vault secret that the application needs.

-To create a new KeyVault Secret, you need to create an instance of `azure.keyvault.Secret`.
+To create a new Key Vault Secret, you need to create an instance of `azure.keyvault.Secret`.
 This type needs the following configuration to work

 * logical name - "testSecret"
 * `secretName` - as we can't have Pulumi suffix the name, this also needs to be set to "testSecret"